The Types of Brain Injuries Caused By Automobile Accidents

 Traumatic brain injuries may be categorized as open or closed, but all brain injuries cause serious consequences for the victims.
 The human brain is a sensitive organ, and any injury to the physical structure of the brain can have a profound effect on behavior, cognition, and emotional regulation.
 Motor vehicle injury victims who suffer traumatic brain injuries experience long-term consequences that alter their lives forever.

 Many victims suffer head injuries during motor vehicle collisions.
 A severe head injury may produce symptoms that remain with a person for the remainder of their life.
 The victims who suffer these injuries can collect damages for their injuries.
-The automobile accident attorneys at Arash Law offer victims free consultations to assist them with understanding the options available to them under the law.
+Our reliable automobile accident attorneys can offer victims free consultations to assist them with understanding the options available to them under the law.

-The California vehicle accidents attorneys at Arash Law are trained litigators who can help victims recover the monetary compensation they deserve.
-Arash Law has decades of experience serving clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, and Sherman Oaks.
+Our California vehicle accidents attorneys are trained litigators who can help victims recover the monetary compensation they deserve.
+Our reputable car accident attorneys at our reputable law firm have decades of experience serving clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, and Sherman Oaks.

-The brain injury attorneys at Arash Law have collected over $200 million for their clients throughout the state of California.
+Our brain injury attorneys have collected over $500 million for their clients throughout the state of California.
 The following paragraphs contain a brief explanation of the various brain injuries that can arise due to automobile accidents.

 How Do We Define Brain Injuries?